This easy and delicious vegan roasted red pepper pasta is absolutely a must make! The flavor of the roasted red peppers takes it to another level!

 How to Make Roasted Red Peppers

-- Roast the red peppersHeat oven to broil and rub 1 tbsp olive oil over each pepper..
+- Roast the red peppersHeat oven to broil and rub 1 tablespoon olive oil over each pepper..
 Roast red peppers on a baking sheet until charred, flipping every few minutes – about 10-12 minutes.
 Remove from oven and cover in foil for 10 minutes to steam, then remove (peel away) charred skin, seeds and stems.
 Set aside*If using 16oz jar red pepper skip this step

 - Cook pasta according to package instructions; drain, toss in a touch of olive oil, cover with a towel and set aside